Tarquinia (mother of Lucius Brutus): Historical controversy

 Lucius Tarquinius Priscus had two daughters, both of whom are referred to as Tarquinia.
-Servius Tullius married one daughter, called Tarquinia I. The other daughter, Tarquinia II, who was assumed to be mentioned by Livy and Dionysius of Halicarnassus married Marcus Junius and by whom she is the mother of Lucius Junius Brutus.
-This family lineage is proper in Livy, as he puts Brutus in second generation after Priscus.
+Servius Tullius married one daughter, called Tarquinia I. The other daughter, Tarquinia II, who was assumed to be mentioned by Livy and Dionysius of Halicarnassus, married Marcus Junius and by whom she is the mother of Lucius Junius Brutus.
+This family lineage is proper in Livy, as he puts Brutus in the second generation after Priscus.

 The lineage does not coincide with another source, Dionysius of Halicarnassus, who has put Brutus in the third generation after Priscus, meaning Tarquinia would be the grandmother of Brutus, or must be a grandchild of Priscus.
 This lineage pushes Tarquinia a generation down from Priscus.

-On the assumption that Tarquinia is sister to Superbus, we do not know who Tarquinia II married, nor anything about her descendants.
+On the assumption that Tarquinia is a sister to Superbus, we do not know who Tarquinia II married, nor anything about her descendants.

 Popular culture

-Tarquinia is a character in notable plays by John Howard Payne, and Richard Cumberland.
+Tarquinia is a character in notable plays Brutus by John Howard Payne, and The Sibyl by Richard Cumberland.